GUIDE 2024

 • Being well-versed with Office applications

 While a Bachelor’s degree or higher is not an absolute prerequisite for a grant writing job, especially as a freelancer, it is highly recommended.
-Some organizations may require you to have a degree on top of the above skills.
+Some nonprofit organizations may also require you to have a degree in addition to the above skills.

 Grant Proposals Writer Qualifications